optimatika/ojAlgo/README.md

 <a href="https://tidelift.com/subscription/pkg/maven-org-ojalgo-ojalgo?utm_source=maven-org-ojalgo-ojalgo&utm_medium=referral&utm_campaign=readme" rel="nofollow"><img alt="Tidelift Subscription" height="100"  src="https://numpy.org/_static/Tidelift_Logos_RGB_Tidelift_Mark_On-White.png"></a>

 [Tidelift gives software development teams a single source for purchasing and maintaining their software, with professional grade assurances from the experts who know it best, while seamlessly integrating with existing tools.](https://tidelift.com/subscription/pkg/maven-org-ojalgo-ojalgo?utm_source=maven-org-ojalgo-ojalgo&utm_medium=referral&utm_campaign=readme)

+## org.ojalgo:ojalgo for enterprise

+Available as part of the Tidelift Subscription

+The maintainers of org.ojalgo:ojalgo and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/maven-org-ojalgo-ojalgo?utm_source=maven-org-ojalgo-ojalgo&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)